webmanufaktur/yt-music-player/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments

 - YouTube IFrame Player API
 - TypeScript community
 - Vite build system
+- Tailwind CSS framework
 - All contributors and users

-## 📋 Roadmap

-- [ ] Keyboard shortcuts support
-- [ ] Visualizer integration
-- [ ] Crossfade between tracks
-- [ ] Equalizer controls
-- [ ] Export/import playlists
-- [ ] Integration with music services
-- [ ] PWA support
-- [ ] Advanced search functionality

 ---

 Made with ❤️ for music lovers who want to enjoy YouTube content as audio-only playlists.